Category:105 Control of Work

 - Typically, an order record will be rescinded when the issue is resolved.
 The rescission will be written on the lower portion of the original order record and must include the reason for the rescission.

 105.9.12 Preconstruction Conference

-that provides all of the basic information they need to prepare for the pre-construction conference.
+As soon as possible after the project has been awarded, the Resident Engineer shall send the contractor a letter that provides all of the basic information they need to prepare for the preconstruction conference.
 See EPG 101 Standard Forms, Construction and Materials for standard letters to use for state and federal projects.
-The preconstruction conference should be jointly planned with the contractor to discuss construction details, conflict resolution, proposed schedules, traffic control plan, safety, etc. For minor projects, the preconstruction conference shall be optional if the prime contractor and resident engineer agree.
-Before the meeting, the resident engineer and anticipated project staff should study the plans and special provisions and make a field inspection of the project to become well acquainted with requirements and existing conditions.
+The preconstruction conference should be jointly planned with the contractor to discuss construction details, conflict resolution, proposed schedules, traffic control plan, safety, etc. For minor projects, the preconstruction conference shall be optional if the prime contractor and Resident Engineer agree.
+Before the meeting, the Resident Engineer and anticipated project staff should study the plans and special provisions and make a field inspection of the project to become well acquainted with requirements and existing conditions.

 Among those who should be invited to the conference are:

 - a.
 District personnel from Materials, Design, Construction, Maintenance and Traffic.

 - c.
 The contractor and the contractor's project personnel, including subcontractors if known.

 - d.
 Representatives of involved utilities and railroads.
 Railroads and utility companies should be given at least two weeks advance notice in order for them to schedule their personnel to attend.

 - e.
 Municipal and/or county engineer if involved.